Dynatrace/Dynatrace-AppMon-Chef/README.md

 **Note:** you will have to restart the web server after placing the agent.

+### apache_wsagent_uninstall

+This recipe remove the agent from the Apache HTTP Server configuration file and uninstalls the Dynatrace WebServer Agent package installed by the `apache_wsagent` recipe.

+**Note:** this recipe does not delete the user created by the `dynatrace_user` recipe which is included by the `apache_wsagent` recipe.
+**Note:** as part of the uninstallation process the `opt/dynatrace` directory is deleted which is by default shared by other Dynatrace components (e.g. `agents_package`).

 ### collector

 *Installs the Dynatrace Collector.*

 This recipe downloads and installs the most recent version of the Dynatrace Collector from [http://downloads.dynatracesaas.com](http://downloads.dynatracesaas.com).
 The default download link can be overridden via the `node['dynatrace']['collector']['linux']['installer']['file_url']` attribute.
 Alternatively, you can place the installer artifact as `dynatrace-collector.jar` in the cookbook's `files` directory from where it will be picked up during the installation.
 Please refer to `attributes/collector.rb` for a list of supported attributes.
 In order to have the Chef Recipe executed, include `recipe[dynatrace::collector]` in a runlist and override attributes as required.

-**Note:** make sure that attributes related to the Collector's memory configuration are set in accordance to the [Memory Configuration](https://community.dynatrace.com/community/display/DOCDT60/Collector+Configuration#CollectorConfiguration-MemoryConfiguration) section of the [Collector Configuration](https://community.dynatrace.com/community/display/DOCDT60/Collector+Configuration) documentation.
+**Note:** make sure that attributes related to the Collector's memory configuration are set in accordance to the [Memory Configuration](https://community.dynatrace.com/community/display/DOCDT63/Collector+Configuration#CollectorConfiguration-MemoryConfiguration) section of the [Collector Configuration](https://community.dynatrace.com/community/display/DOCDT63/Collector+Configuration) documentation.

+### collector_uninstall

+This recipe uninstalls the Dynatrace Collector package installed by the `collector` recipe.

+**Note:** this recipe does not delete the user created by the `dynatrace_user` recipe which is included by `collector` recipe.

 ### dotnet_agent

 *Installs the Dynatrace .NET Agent.*

 This recipe downloads and installs the most recent version of the Dynatrace Agents package from [http://downloads.dynatracesaas.com](http://downloads.dynatracesaas.com).
 The default download link can be overridden via the `node['dynatrace']['agents_package']['windows']['installer']['file_url']` attribute.
 Alternatively, you can place the installer artifact as `dynatrace-agent.msi` in the cookbook's `files` directory from where it will be picked up during the installation.
 Please refer to `attributes/dotnet_agent.rb` and `attributes/agents_package.rb` for a list of supported attributes.
 In order to have the Chef Recipe executed, include `recipe[dynatrace::dotnet_agent]` in a runlist and override attributes as required.

+### host_agent

+*Installs the Host Agent package.*

+This recipe downloads and installs the most recent version of the Host Agent package from [http://downloads.dynatracesaas.com](http://downloads.dynatracesaas.com).
+The default download link can #be overridden via the `['dynatrace']['host_agent']['linux']['installer']['file_url']` attribute.
+Alternatively, you can place the installer artifact as `dynatrace-hostagent.tar` in the cookbook's `files` directory from where it will be picked up during the installation.
+Please refer to `attributes/host_agent.rb` for a list of supported attributes.
+In order to have the Chef Recipe executed, include `recipe[dynatrace::host_agent]` in a runlist and override attributes as required.

+### host_agent_uninstall

+This recipe uninstalls the Dynatrace Host Agent package installed by the `host_package` recipe.

+**Note:** this recipe does not delete the user created by the `dynatrace_user` recipe which is included by the `host_package` recipe.
+**Note:** as part of the uninstallation process the `opt/dynatrace` directory is deleted which is by default shared by other Dynatrace components (e.g. `agents_package`).

 ### iis_wsagent